Rachel Ray (novel): Plot summary

-Rachel Ray is the younger daughter of a lawyer's widow.
-She lives with her mother and her widowed sister, Dorothea Prime, in a cottage near Exeter in Devon.
+Rachel Ray is the younger daughter of a lawyer's widow (referred to as Mrs. Ray).
+Rachel lives with her widowed older sister, Dorothea Prime (referred to as Mrs. Prime), and her mother in a cottage near Exeter in Devon.
 Mrs. Ray is amiable but weak, unable to make decisions on her own and ruled by her older daughter.
 Mrs. Prime is a strict and gloomy Evangelical, persuaded that all worldly joys are impediments to salvation.

 Rachel is courted by Luke Rowan, a young man from London who has inherited an interest in the profitable local brewery.
 Mrs. Prime suspects his morals and motives, and communicates these suspicions to her mother.
-Mrs. Ray consults her pastor, the Low Churchman Charles Comfort; and upon his vouching for Rowan, allows Rachel to attend a ball where Rowan will be present.
+Mrs. Ray consults her pastor, the Low Churchman Charles Comfort; and upon his vouching for Luke, allows Rachel to attend a ball where Luke will be present.

+At the ball, Luke dances multiple times with Rachel and indicates how much he likes her.
+The next day, he pays a call on Mrs. Ray and requests permission to court Rachel.
+Mrs. Ray is favorable impressed with Luke and consents to the request.
+He then meets with Rachel, proposes to her, and she accepts.

-Soon after this, Rowan falls into a dispute with the senior proprietor of the brewery, and returns to London to seek legal advice.
-Rumours circulate about his conduct in Devon; Comfort believes the rumours, and advises Mrs. Ray against continuing the correspondence until Rowan's character can be established.
-Rachel obeys her mother's instructions to write Rowan only the once, as if to release him from the engagement.
-When he fails to respond, she grows increasingly depressed.
+Soon after this, Luke falls into a dispute with the senior proprietor of the brewery, Mr. Tappitt, and travels to London to seek legal advice.
+While he is away, he writes a love letter to Rachel.
+Meanwhile, rumours circulate (largely coming from the Tappitt family) about Luke's conduct in Devon, for example, that he fled town while owing money.
+Comfort believes the rumours, and advises Mrs. Ray against permitting a Rachel-Luke correspondence until the young man's character can be established.
+Rachel obeys her mother's instructions to write Luke only once, in a somewhat cold, formal tone, as if to release him from the engagement.
+When he fails to reply to her letter or return to Devon, she grows increasingly depressed.

+A subplot involves the abortive courtship of Mrs. Prime by her pastor, Samuel Prong.
+He is a zealous but intolerant Evangelical.
+His religious beliefs are in agreement with hers—and he also disapproves of Luke—but Prong and Mrs. Prime have incompatible notions of marriage: he insists on a husband's authority over his wife, and in particular over the income from her first husband's estate; Mrs. Prime wants to retain control of her money, and is otherwise unwilling to submit to a husband's rule.

-Rowan returns to Devon, and the dispute over the brewery is settled to his satisfaction.
-This accomplished, he calls upon the Rays and assures Rachel that his love for her is still strong.
-She assents to his renewed proposals.
+Eventually, Luke returns to Devon, and the dispute over the brewery is settled to his satisfaction.
+The disparaging rumors about him are retracted.
+He calls upon the Rays and assures Rachel that his love for her is still strong.
+She assents to his renewed proposal.
 Marital bliss ensues.

-A subplot involves the abortive courtship of Mrs. Prime by her pastor, Samuel Prong.
-Prong is a zealous but intolerant Evangelical.
-His religious beliefs are in agreement with hers, but the two have incompatible notions of marriage: Prong insists on a husband's authority over his wife, and in particular over the income from her first husband's estate; Mrs. Prime wants to retain control of her money, and is otherwise unwilling to submit to a husband's rule.